Pseudo-Oppian: Ascription to Oppian

 While Oppian's Halieutica was well-known soon after its composition, the Cynegetica is never mentioned by any ancient author.
 The manuscripts of the Cynegetica all ascribe the poem to Oppian of Cilicia.
 It was not until 1776 that the first scholar, Johann Schneider, argued that Oppian's Halieutica and the Cynegetica must have been composed by two different poets, based on the fact that the narrator of the Halieutica claims Anazarbus in Cilicia as his hometown, whereas the narrator of the Cynegetica comes from Apamea in Syria.
 Later scholarship has uncovered further evidence to back up this claim: there are considerable differences in the two poems' style and adherence to the metrical norms of Hellenistic scholars.
 The Halieutica is the main source for the Cynegetica's structure and content, with specific passages in the latter poem alluding to or reworking their model.

 The most widely accepted explanation why the Cynegetica was ascribed to Oppian is that the Halieutica, Cynegetica, and a third didactic epic on fowling, the Ixeutica (Ἰξευτικά, Ixeutiká), were circulated as a complementary trio.
 In time, all three poems were then attributed to Oppian of Cilicia.
 Although some scholars have assumed that the Cynegetica's poet was also coincidentally named Oppian, there is no evidence to back up this claim.
 In order to distinguish the creator of the Cynegetica from Oppian of Cilicia, he is generally referred to as Pseudo-Oppian.

 The Cynegetica

 The Cynegetica consists of about 2150 lines and is divided into four books.
 The fourth book ends abruptly, suggesting that the ending is lost or that the poem was never completed in the first place.
-The Cynegetica has often been compared infavourably to its main model, Oppian's Halieutica, on the basis of its relative neglect of the Alexandrian metrical refinements and its highly rhetorical style.
+The Cynegetica has often been compared unfavourably to its main model, Oppian's Halieutica, on the basis of its relative neglect of the Alexandrian metrical refinements and its highly rhetorical style.